 The Illawarra Academy of Sport has supported more than 5400 regional athletes over the years and provides developmental support to around 160 local athletes and 40 coaches and administrators each year.

 The IAS operates through the Illawarra’s geographic region comprising the five local government areas of; Wollongong, Kiama, Shellharbour, Shoalhaven and Wingecarribee.
 The region has a population of over 410,000 residents and covers an area of around 8,485 square kilometres.

 The Illawarra Academy of Sport, with the support of our many partners, provide athletes with the programs to develop, excel and achieve through sport while maintaining strong community ties —this in turn produces young ambassadors for the Illawarra community, the Illawarra Academy of Sport and their valued partners.

-The Academy currently provides athlete development programs across eight sports disciplines including Cricket, Cycling, Golf, Hockey, Lawn Bowls, Netball, Rugby Union, Triathlon as well as an Individual Athlete Programs and an Athlete with a Disability program.
+The Academy currently provides athlete development programs across eight sports disciplines including Girls AFL, Basketball, Cycling, Golf, Hockey, Netball, Rugby Union, and Triathlon as well as LoneStar Individual Athlete Programs and an Athlete with a Disability program.
 These programs provide not only on-field technical skill acquisition and physical development, including Musculoskeletal Screenings and individualised movement competency programming, but focus also on the personal and professional maturity of the athlete through an education curriculum including Sports Nutrition, Performance Psychology, Time Management, Goal Setting, Drugs in Sport, Public Speaking and Media Awareness.
 This unique approach to athlete development assists in positively and significantly influencing the next generation of athletes and in the process creates better sporting citizens within our community.

 The Illawarra has a rich history in developing and elevating athletes to higher representative honours, with the IAS a significant vehicle in the process.
 IAS graduates include: